ceryle/RadioRealButton/README.md

     }
 });

-// onLongClickedButton listener has a boolean return
+// onLongClickedButton detects long clicks which are made on any button in group.
-// true: use it if you only want to detect long click, nothing else
+// return true if you only want to detect long click, nothing else
-// false: use it if you want to detect long click and change position when you release group.setOnLongClickedButtonListener(new RadioRealButtonGroup.OnLongClickedButtonListener() {
+// return false if you want to detect long click and change position when you release group.setOnLongClickedButtonListener(new RadioRealButtonGroup.OnLongClickedButtonListener() {
     @Override
     public boolean onLongClickedButton(RadioRealButton button, int position) {